Menu

 Children with an Education, Health and Care plan that names the school must be admitted.
 This will reduce the number of places available for applicants.
 This is not an oversubscription criterion.

 The admission of pupils with an Education, Health and care plan is dealt with by a completely separate procedure.
 This procedure is set out in the 1996 Education Act.
-Details of this separate procedure are set out in the Special Educational Needs Code of Practice
+Details of this separate procedure are set out in the Special Educational Needs Code of Practice.

 If you click on this link it will take you to the Leeds City Council webpage for the local offer for SEND pupils.
 This also offers advice on Social, Emotional and Mental Health (SEMH).